Train to the End of the World: Supporting characters

-A mysterious train conductor who arrived in Agano and decided to stay here for the time being.
+A mysterious train conductor who lived in Agano.
 He teaches Shizuru how to operate the train and communicates with her group by tapping on the train tracks to generate Morse code.
 After arriving in Agano, he managed to retain his humanity but lost his sanity, which he can temporarily regain for five minutes a day while wearing his conductor's cap.
 He holds a deep grudge against Pontaro, the inventor of 7G, and has sworn revenge against him, and it is implied that he was involved in the creation of 7G.